smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M02_access_the_command_line/4_guided_exercise_access_the_command_line_with_the_desktop.md

 3. Write different content in each file using `echo`
 4. Display them using `cat`
 5. List the directory in long format with hidden files: `ls -la`

----

-Let me know if you'd like:

-✅ **Answer sheet with explanations**
-✅ **Markdown export for GitHub use**
-✅ **Cheat sheet of terminal commands**
-✅ Move to the next lesson: *Execute Commands Using the Bash Shell*

-Ready when you are, Shahid 🚀